Uberspace/lab/source/actual.rst

 .. tag_list::

 `Actual Budget`_ is a super fast and privacy-focused app for managing your finances.
 At its heart is the well proven and much loved Envelope Budgeting methodology.

-**You own your data** and can do whatever you want with it.
-Featuring multi-device sync, optional end-to-end encryption and so much more.

-Here is the code `Repository`_.
+It features multi-device sync, and optional end-to-end encryption.

+You can find the source code on `Git Hub`_.

 ----